GoTolstoy/tolstoy-toly-kb/products/play/product/library/How-do-I-Resolve-the-Appearance-Thumbnail-Lock-in-the-Tolstoy-App.md

-## How do I Resolve the Appearance Thumbnail Lock in the Tolstoy App?
+## how do i resolve the appearance thumbnail lock in the tolstoy app?

 To resolve the appearance thumbnail lock in the Tolstoy app, you will need to trim your video using a third-party app before importing it to the Tolstoy app.
 There are many free video editing apps available that you can use to trim your video.